tiagoantao/some-database/README.md

 All the tutorials and documentation will be available on [Substack](https://tiagoantao.substack.com/).

+> [!NOTE]
-In order to learn how to do it - our real objective - we are going to split it into several versions.
+> In order to learn how to do it - our real objective - we are going to split
+> it into several versions.
 Each version will be available on a different git branch.

 | Version | Description |
 |---------|-------------|